-Software, license and audit – three simple words that on their own mean almost nothing.
-String them together though – software license audit - and you create a phrase that terrifies every IT asset manager.
+Software, license and audit – three simple words that on their own aren’t too terrifying.
+String them together though – software license audit – and you create a phrase that terrifies every IT asset manager.

 A lack of understanding from the rest of the business means that we can ignore license count issues for a while.
 Audits are not as common as we fear, but they do happen to everyone eventually.
 Your nightmare is actually a case of “when” not “if”.

 So it pays to plan the correct response in advance.
 Here are our 5 top tips to surviving a software audit.

 Get your records in order

 The best way to survive a software audit is to be fully prepared in advance.
 That means auditing assets yourself in advance.
 It also means keeping records up-to-date at all times.